Wink murder: Variations

-The "Slit Throat" variation has players walking around in the Dark, wandering the halls and rooms of a building.
-Identities are given out at the beginning with Ace of Spades as Murderer (depending on number of players, there can be multiple Murderers), Kings are Detectives (at least double the number of Murderers), all other cards are towns people (Town Mob).
-As people wander the halls, the Murderer kills people in the Dark by slitting their throat with a finger (or tapping them on the shoulder) and tells them where to lay down and die, the Murderer then walks away from the victim as they proceed to lie down.
-The Murderer may steal the Identity Card of the victims.
-All dead people must remain silent and can only answer YES if asked if they are dead.
-When somebody discovers a dead person they quickly move to turn on the nearest light and yell "Murder in the Dark".
+The "Slit Throat" variation has players walking around in the dark, wandering the halls and rooms of a building.
+Identities are given out at the beginning with ace of spades as murderer (depending on number of players, there can be multiple murderers), kings are detectives (at least double the number of murderers), all other cards are townspeople (town mob).
+As people wander around, the murderer kills people in the dark by slitting their throat with a finger (or tapping them on the shoulder) and tells them where to lay down and die, the murderer then walks away from the victim as they proceed to lie down.
+The murderer may steal the identity card of the victims.
+All dead people must remain silent and can only answer "Yes" if asked if they are dead.
+When somebody discovers a dead person they quickly move to turn on the nearest light and yell "Murder in the dark".
 Then everybody comes to the room for a town meeting, including all people killed that round.
-A Detective may reveal themselves to lead the meeting by showing off their badge (King Identity Card).
-During the meeting the townspeople tell the Detective what they saw and who they suspect.
-The Detective may then decide to accuse a player of being the Murderer or close the meeting and continue the game if they are not ready to do so.
-If a Detective accuses wrongly, they are killed by the town mob and the next round begins.
+A detective may reveal themselves to lead the meeting by showing off their badge (king identity card).
+During the meeting the townspeople tell the detective what they saw and who they suspect.
+The detective may then decide to accuse a player of being the murderer or close the meeting and continue the game if they are not ready to do so.
+If a detective accuses wrongly, they are killed by the town mob and the next round begins.
 The town mob may also accuse by majority vote, but kill the accused when innocent.
 After a wrong accusation the game automatically goes on to the next round.
 The lights are turned off and people resume wandering through the building.
-During the town meetings the Murderer may lie as much as they want to fool the Detective and/or Town Mob.
-Only when properly accused the Murderer must admit to guilt and the game is over and they lose.
-If the Murderer successfully kills off everybody, they turn on the light and declare themselves the winner and the game is over.
+During the town meetings the murderer may lie as much as they want to fool the detective and/or the town mob.
+Only when properly accused the murderer must admit to guilt and the game is over, with the loss of the murderer.
+If the murderer successfully kills off everybody, they turn on the light and declare themselves the winner, ending the game.